Uberspace/lab/source/guide_matomo.rst

 .. include:: includes/my-print-defaults.rst

-If you want to use Matomo with your own domain you need to setup your domain first:
+If you want to use Matomo with your own domain you need to add it first:

 .. include:: includes/web-domain-list.rst